skylight-hq/skylight.digital/pages/toolkits/service_design_framework/08_appendix_a_methods.md

 ---
 layout: toolkit
-title: "Appendix: Methods | Skylight Service Design Framework"
+title: "Appendix A: Methods | Skylight Service Design Framework"
 description: A list of the methods and activities used to achieve service design outcomes in each phase of a project.
 tags: [service design, design thinking, change management, guide]
 permalink: /work/toolkits/service-design-framework/appendix-methods/